How Much Does a Private Jet Cost? | Ultimate Breakdown GuideSeptember 4, 2019

 Cost of Owning a Bombardier Global 7500

-This is a good choice if you want a capable business jet with a long range and customizable cabin.
+The Bombardier Global 7500 is a good choice if you want a capable business jet with a long-range and customizable cabin.
 The cabin features 2,367 cubic feet in four zones with room for 19 passengers and 4 crew members.
-Travel range is 8,400 miles with a top speed of 0.925 mach.
+The travel range is 8,400 miles with a top speed of 0.925 mach.
 This model benefits from a high-lift system with double-slotted flaps and leading-edge slats.
 A new 7500 lists for $72.8 million.
 The annual operational fixed and variable costs total about $3 million.
 Add to that annual debt service of about $3.5 million and an equal amount of depreciation.
 Therefore, annual expenses are about $10 million.

 How Much Does It Cost to Charter a Private Jet?

 If you’d like to know how much does it cost to charter a private jet, it averages between $1,300 and $3,000 per flying hour.
 That’s the price for chartering a light executive jet.
 However, you’ll pay $4,000 to $8,000 per flying hour for a midsize jet.
 Furthermore, it costs up to $13,000 per flying hour for a large luxury jet.
 Unless you need to fly often, chartering might make more economic sense than purchase.

 Is it smarter to lease a private jet or own it outright?